 The Quadratus Lumborum (QL) is a deep lower back muscle that is crucial for spinal strength and stability.
-If you want a strong and sturdy low back, Quadratus Lumborum exercises are not to be ignored.
-Follow along for our top 3 Quadratus Lumborum exercises for building serious strength and endurance in the QL muscle.
+If you want a strong and sturdy lower back, QL exercises are the way to get there.

 Quadratus Lumborum Exercise 1 - Side Plank